JohnNV/Pineapple-Fried/README.md

 Get the stylish appearance, animations, and features of [Natsumi Browser](https://github.com/greeeen-dev/natsumi-browser/tree/main), made compatible with Cohesion with some personal tweaks.

-**This is a compatibility layer that only works if regular Natsumi is already installed.*
+**This is a compatibility layer.
+It requires Natsumi to already be installed.*

 ![image](https://github.com/user-attachments/assets/dad73ffd-36c0-4fe5-ad86-db207d900bf5)